loganmarchione/loganmarchione.com/content/posts/2023/04/index.md

 The basic idea is this:

-**THIS IS WHERE THE CI STARTS**
+_THIS IS WHERE THE CI STARTS_

 1. A PR is opened on Gitea (e.g., by Renovatebot to bump a Docker tag from `2.42.0` to `2.43.0`)
-2. Drone runs a pipeline to automatically check specific things (e.g, linting, compatability, etc...)
+2. Drone runs a pipeline to automatically check specific things (e.g, linting, compatibility, etc...)
-3. Assuming the pipeline passed:
-  - `major` and `minor` changes are manually merged by me in Gitea's web interface
+3. Assuming the pipeline passed, I manually merge each PR in Gitea's web interface
-  - `patch` changes are automatically merged

-**THIS IS WHERE THE CD STARTS**
+_THIS IS WHERE THE CD STARTS_

-4. When `master` is updated, another Drone pipeline runs that SSHs from Drone into my Docker host and runs a shell script
+4. When `master` is updated (from the PR merge), another Drone pipeline runs that SSHs from Drone into my Docker host and runs a shell script
 5. That shell script pulls the latest Compose files from git (e.g., `git pull`) then runs a `for` loop to run `docker compose up -d` on each Compose file
   - The shell script logs to standard out, which means that logs are stored in Drone
   - If the exit code isn't `0`, the Drone pipeline fails, which emails me